MicrosoftDocs/azure-devops-docs/docs/search/code/administration.md

 * The search index folder should be located on a separate fast hard drive backed by fast storage such as Solid State Drive (SSD) or Storage Area Network (SAN) to maximize search performance.
-  As a general guide, the Code Search index for a collection can be a maximum of 30% the size of the collection itself.
+  As a general guide, the Search index for a collection can be a maximum of 35% the size of the collection itself.
-  That is the worst case scenario; the actual space consumed is dictated by the amount and type of code files in that collection.
+  That is the worst case scenario; the actual space consumed is dictated by the amount and type of code files & amount of work items in that collection.

 * The indexing service and Elasticsearch engine use the account you specify during installation to create and access the index files.
 This account must have **Log on as a service**